 Programming with a Recognized Transmitter

-A new transmitter can be programmed to the vehicle when there are two recognized transmitters.
+A new transmitter can be programmed to the vehicle when there is one recognized transmitter.
 To program, the vehicle must be off and all of the transmitters, both currently recognized and new, must be in the vehicle.